 Lessons from smaller sized companies

-It is not inevitable that large organisations become populated with tired, frustrated or demotivated individuals, as some corporations can demonstrate.
-It is through understanding people and effective leadership of them that a vibrant workplaces where people want to be are created.
+It is not inevitable that large organisations become populated with tired, frustrated or demotivated individuals.
+It is through understanding people and effective leadership that a vibrant workplace, where people want to be is created.

-the key point is that people matter and it is through people that change happens.
-Smaller entrepreneurial companies can offer lessons.
-With their clear sense of purpose, motivated staff who are prepared to take risks, make mistakes and quick to learn and adapt.
+People matter and it is through people that change happens.
+Smaller entrepreneurial companies can offer lessons when they have a clear sense of purpose, motivated staff who are prepared to take risks, or if they make mistakes they are quick to learn and adapt.

 Entrepreneurial companies are not magicians; their success comes from inspiration, sweat, perseverance, resourcefulness and hard work.
 They are adept at providing people with a sense of worthwhile purpose.
 They offer lessons in how to support people to learn to help themselves.
 The challenge for larger organisations is finding of adpating to change that allows for ways of nurturing and nourishing the dynamism, optimism and sense of purpose that smaller enterprises naturally have.